Few-shot News Recommendation via Cross-lingual Transfer

-Our proposed solution is flexible for either zero-shot or few-shot setting, depending on if training data is available or not in the target domain.
+Our proposed solution is flexible for either zero-shot or few-shot setting, depending on if any training data are available or not in the target domain.

 \textbf{Cross Domain Recommendation:} Previous cross domain recommendation models~\cite{ijcai2017-343, hu-yang-2021-trnews} are mainly designed for the cold-start problems, i.e., the user or item is new.
 For bridging the two different domains, they assume the existence of overlapping users or news between two domains.
 Our study is in a realist setting that has no requirement on the existence of overlapping users or news.
 The study of domain adaptation recommendation~\cite{Yu2020a} also doesn't require overlapping users or items.
 However, the adaptation methods require extensive training data in both domains and thus are not applicable for the few-shot scenario where the training samples in the target domain are scarce.